Judge on ABC's Shark Tank

-Kevin O'Leary is known to millions across Canada as the former co-host of Squeeze Play, BNN's popular investment show.
-On both Shark Tank and Dragons' Den, O'Leary ruthlessly grills entrepreneurs, which a) makes for great television, but b) serves to show them—and anyone watching at home—that starting a business and growing it is vastly complicated and requires much more than simply having an idea.
-He also appears nightly on CBC's The Lang and O'Leary Exchange with co-host Amanda Lang, hosting spirited debates and analyzing the day's top business news with ferocious insight and humour.
+As a Shark Tank judge, O'Leary ruthlessly grills entrepreneurs, which a) makes for great television, but b) serves to show them—and anyone watching at home—that starting a business and growing it is vastly complicated and requires much more than simply having an idea.
+Formerly on CBC's Dragons' Den and The Lang & O'Leary Exchange, he offered the same hard-hitting analysis to millions of Canadians.

 A shrewd investor, O'Leary is on the investment committee of Hamilton Trust, and on the strategic advisory board of Genstar capital, a $1.5-billion private equity firm.
 He received his MBA from the Richard Ivey School of Business at the University of Western Ontario and now serves on the Ivey executive board.

 With candor and unmatched business smarts, Kevin O'Leary draws on his encyclopedic knowledge of finance, investing, economics and business to discuss a variety of topics.
 How, for instance, will the global recession affect a myriad of industries, including your own, and what can you do to protect your company, and come out stronger than ever?
 Razor sharp and quick on his feet, O'Leary pulls no punches in his enlightening and timely talks.